cloudposse/terraform-aws-cloudfront-s3-cdn/README.md

 This is a fundamental requirement of CloudFront, and you will need to request the certificate in `us-east-1` region.

+If there are warnings around the outputs when destroying using this module.
+Then you can use this method for supressing the superfluous errors.
+`TF_WARN_OUTPUT_ERRORS=1 terraform destroy`

 ## Variables